CompanionRater

 Robotic pets: the oldest idea that keeps working

 Long before AI chatbots, the most evidence-backed 'companion robot' was a robotic baby seal.
-PARO, used in dementia care across Japan and Europe for two decades, responds to touch and sound and has been shown to reduce agitation and lift mood.
+PARO, used in dementia care across Japan and Europe for two decades, responds to touch and sound, and is the only robot pet with registered clinical trials behind it.
 The idea it proved — that a soft, responsive creature you can hold provides real comfort — is now a small industry.

 The honest caveats